msanden/restaurant-api/README.md

-Welcome to jadle - a simple Yelp API clone with Java and Spark and Gradle.
+A simple Yelp API clone with Java, Spark & Gradle.